Exoplanets detected by observing dips in the brightness of stars

 The brighter planets in our Solar System have been known since ancient times: Venus, Mars, Jupiter and Saturn among them.
 In the early 1600s, Galileo Galilei used a telescope for the first time to study these planets, and discovered the larger moons orbiting Jupiter, as well as evidence for Saturn’s rings.
 Studying planets outside our Solar System began in 1995 when Swiss astronomers Didier Queloz and Michel Mayer reported the discovery of the first exoplanet.
 This discovery was made with a conventional ground-based telescope (at the Haute-Provence Observatory in southern France), but since that time NASA satellites have discovered the vast majority of the exoplanets.

 Although NASA’s Kepler exoplanet discovery mission has recently concluded, NASA’s Transiting Exoplanet Survey Satellite (TESS) is still operational.
 Both Kepler and TESS look for repetitive small changes in the light from stars caused by planets transiting across the stellar disk.
 To date, over 4000 exoplanets have been discovered.
 By studying large numbers of planets in other stellar systems, we hope to someday find signs of life in the universe.
-Click Here to continue to the JS9 Activity.
+Click the “Build a Light Curve” link on the top left to continue to the JS9 Activity.

 However, there is a limitation with this data analysis approach. – it cannot measure the true brightness of the target, only the relative brightness.
 Relative brightness is a number which can be close to 0.0 (zero, target is very faint), near 1.0 (one, target is near the average brightness of the comparison stars), or greater than 1.0 (target is brighter than the average brightness of the comparison stars).
 Measuring relative brightness for a series of images creates a plot called a light curve.
-Follow these steps to use Js9 to create a light curve for the example star, which periodically brightens and dims as the star expands and contracts.
+Follow these steps to use JS9 to create a light curve for the star as the exoplanet partially obscures its view.